 Wordsmith + Translator + Theatre Director | Telling Stories That Move People

-With a background in theatre direction and nine years in the publishing industry, there’s no denying it: I love collaborating with people to tell stories.
+With a background in theatre direction and more than nine years in the publishing industry, there’s no denying it: I love collaborating with people to tell stories.
 My work bridges the relationship between the art and the audience, and my hybrid experience allows me to communicate fluently with creative types and style-guide enthusiasts.

-I’m also a French-to-English translator with more than eight years of experience in communication and public-relations materials, websites, virtual-reality projects, grant applications, user guides, and academic publications.
+I’m also a French-to-English translator with eight years of experience in communication and public-relations materials, websites, virtual-reality projects, grant applications, user guides, and academic publications.
 Previous clients include the National Film Board of Canada, Ex Machina, Le Diamant, etc.

-Jenny Montgomery is a stage director who focuses on plays that explore themes of social justice and transcultural connection.
+Jenny Montgomery is a stage director who focuses on plays that explore social issues and transcultural connection.
 She has lived in Quebec since 2009, when she moved from the United States to Montreal for a Fulbright grant to create a bilingual play from interviews with immigrants, Québécois, and people in between cultures.
-Déraciné/Uprooted examines themes of cultural belonging, identity, and concepts of “home.”
+Déraciné/Uprooted examines themes of cultural belonging, identity, and concepts of home.
 In March 2012, it had a public reading at the Balustrade Theatre of the Monument-National in Montreal.
 In 2014, Déraciné, a new version of the play entirely in French, had a reading at Concordia University in Montreal and during the events of the Carrefour international de théâtre in Quebec City.

 In Quebec, she has had two directing observerships with Robert Lepage: Lipsynch (2007) and Frame by Frame (2015).
 Frame by Frame is Lepage’s ballet project developed with Guillaume Côté and the National Ballet of Canada (Ex Machina).
 In 2015, she assisted directed Kevin McCoy’s Norge (Le Trident).
-Jenny’s first dance-based play, L’Envol, was presented in the program of Les chantiers/constructions artistiques du Carrefour international de théâtre on May 27, 2016.
+Jenny’s first dance-based play, L’Envol, was presented in the 2016 program of Les Chantiers/constructions artistiques du Carrefour international de théâtre.
 L’Envol examines loss, grief, and the resiliency of the human spirit.
 In 2018, she participated in the 13th edition of Bloc.Danse for a developmental workshop of a dance project with Esther Carré.